Also known as: rear-foot single-leg squat, one-leg quad squat, rear-foot grab squat, single-leg rear-foot squat, one-legged rear foot squat

 How to Do Shrimp Squat

-- Grab rear foot: Kick the other foot behind you and grasp the top of that foot with the same-side hand; keep knees close and chest upright.
+- Grab rear foot: Kick the non-working foot behind and hold the top of your foot or ankle, keeping knees close and chest upright to maintain alignment.

 Muscle Groups